 When should you use PPC?

-For instance, if you want a short-term solution with guaranteed visibility, then use SEM paid campaigns to deliver fast results.
+For instance, if you want a short-term solution with guaranteed visibility, a paid search campaign can deliver fast results.

-Additionally, PPC also offers greater flexibility than SEO by allowing you to adjust and test different components of your ad copy.
-For instance, if certain keywords aren’t driving enough clicks or conversions, you can quickly replace them with keywords that perform better while also testing different variations of titles or descriptions to determine which works best.
+Additionally, PPC offers greater flexibility than SEO by allowing you to adjust and test different components of your ad copy when certain keywords aren’t driving enough clicks or conversions.

 “SEM requires constant maintenance and refinement, so it’s imperative to consistently test, monitor and execute changes based on keyword-level performance,” says Smith.